 Fridge - Store leftover Chinese green bean soup in a sealed container, which can be kept in the refrigerator for 3-4 days.

-Freezer - This soup freezes beautifully too!
-Simply divide it into individual portions and store them in freezer containers for up to a month.
+Freezer - Divide it into individual portions and store them in souper cubes or freezer containers for up to a month.
 Although the coconut milk may separate slightly, it will still be delicious.

 Reheating - Allow frozen soup to defrost overnight in the fridge.
 The soup will thicken significantly upon refrigeration or freezing, so add sufficient water to thin.
 Enjoy it cold or heat it in the microwave or stove before serving.